MiroHallo/mt-major-minor/README.md

   a) "maj_min_dc.m" - Matlab codes for computing Major and Minor DC decomposition from a given non-DC MT

+  b) "example_mt.txt" - Example of input text file with Moment Tensors

-  b) "plot_maj_min_dc.py" - Python code for plotting and saving trinity of beach-balls
+  c) "plot_maj_min_dc.py" - Python code for plotting and saving trinity of beach-balls

-  c) "requirements.txt" - pip requirements file for instalation of dependencies
+  d) "requirements.txt" - pip requirements file for instalation of dependencies

 4 REQUIREMENTS
 ===================